 It’s a policy which covers your property from any damage, which may include fire, vandalism or malicious damage, natural disasters, and subsidence etc.

-There are literally hundreds of policies available on the market, and new ones are being introduced every day, so it’s important to use due diligence when choosing the best policy to suit your needs.
+There are literally hundreds of products available on the market, and new ones are being introduced every day, so it’s important to use due diligence when choosing the best policy to suit your needs.
 An insurance broker should be able to provide assistance and guide you in the right direction.
 You can talk to a broker today, by filling in this form (there is no obligation and it’s completely free)!

-This is a kind of a no-brainer.
+Yup, it’s a no-brainer.
 Or at least I hope it is.

 Buy-to-let properties are large investments, probably your single largest investment (besides from your own residential home), so you need to protect your money in the event of unforeseen disaster.
 Believe me when I say disaster often strikes in this industry; the world of landlord is fickle and unpredictable at best.